ericbos111/pipelines-tutorial/README.md

 ./Dockerfile
 ```

 otherwise the build-image task will not find the Dockerfile.
+This step is not needed if you used the nodejs-sample repo.

 ## 4. Start Pipeline